Logic-Beach/EthAddrMelody.github.io/README.md

 Currently, the address must be input manually into the playNotes.js file.
 The plan is to be able to grab an address from MetaMask.

+Adding this line as a test (learning basic git stuff)